Immortal Realms Vampire Wars Test/Review

 The game basically consists of two different modes.
 First, there’s Kingdom Mode, where we recruit and move troops, explore and conquer the world, and then there’s Battle Mode, where our troops compete against their opponents in a turn-based tactic mode.

-In each mode, we can use certain playing cards that give our units special advantages, injure enemies or recruit new units, regenerate injuries, and much more.
-I’ll explain these cards and the two game modes in more detail in a moment.
+In each game mode, we can use certain playing cards that give our units special advantages, injure enemies or recruit new units, regenerate injuries, and much more.
+I’ll explain these cards and the two different game modes in more detail in a moment.

 ►Gameplay – The Vampire-Clans